Esukhia/Tibetan-archaic2modern-word/README.md

 # Tibetan-archaic2modern-word
-list of archaic Tibetan and its corresponding modern equivalent
+list of archaic Tibetan words and its corresponding modern equivalent